-Awards under the 2013-2016 cycle are based on a two-pronged formula.
-The 2013-2016 cycle formula consists of an average of the value of the performance units allocable to 2013-2016 performance of Cable ONE and GMG (65%), plus an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charge (35%).
-In light of the Cable ONE spin-off, the Committee in January 2015 revised the valuation formula of the 2013-2016 cycle to take effect on the closing date of the transaction.
-Specifically, the Committee determined that if Cable ONE were no longer held by the Company for the final year-and-a-half of the performance period, then the weighting of performance units attributable to an average of Cable ONE and GMG should be reduced and the weighting of performance units attributable solely to GMG should make up for the reduction.
-Accordingly, in the event that the spin-off is completed, upon such date, awards under the 2013-2016 cycle will be based on a three-pronged formula consisting of the average of the value of the performance units allocable to the 2013-2016 performance of Cable ONE and GMG (49%); plus the value of the performance units allocable to the 2013-2016 performance of GMG (16%); plus an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charges (35%).
+Awards under the 2013-2016 cycle were initially based on a two-pronged formula.
+The 2013-2016 cycle formula consisted of an average of the value of the performance units allocable to (1) the 2013-2016 performance of Cable ONE and Graham Media Group ("GMG") (65%); plus (2) an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charge (35%).
+In light of the Cable ONE spin-off, the Committee in January 2015 revised the valuation formula of the 2013-2016 cycle to take effect on the closing date of the transaction, which was July 1, 2015.
+Specifically, the Committee determined that if Cable ONE were no longer held by the Company for the final year-and-one-half of the performance period, then the weighting of performance units attributable to an average of Cable ONE and GMG should be reduced and the weighting of performance units attributable solely to GMG should make up for the reduction.
+Accordingly, as of July 1, 2015, awards under the 2013-2016 cycle are based on a three-pronged formula consisting of the average of the value of the performance units allocable to (1) the performance of Cable ONE through June 30, 2015 and the 2013-2016 performance of GMG (49%); plus (2) the value of the performance units allocable to the 2013-2016 performance of GMG (16%); plus (3) an amount based on Kaplan's achievement of cumulative operating income goals during the four-year period, excluding Kaplan stock compensation expense and restructuring charges (35%).